gausby/graphql_deux/README.md

 # GraphQL-Erlang Plug for Elixir Compatibility

-This repo is a work in progress plug wrapper to the graphql-erlang project.
+This repo is a work in progress plug for the graphql-erlang project.